EricDEmery/Tic-Tac-Toe/psuedocode.md

            -----------
               |   |

-    (Symbols are just placeholders, board is empty on start)

-    There are 2 players
-    There are two symbols X and O
-    Each player selects one empty tile per turn
+RESET BUTTON

+    Reset button will be available to restart game (Deciding whether not to make it visible for the entire game, or make it only visible after a win condition is met)

 **INIT**

+Players

+    The game will have 2 players

+    Player one uses the "X" symbol
+    While Player two uses the "O"
+    Each player will select ONE empty space per turn Each player must wait until the other has selected an empty tile before selecting their own

 Turns